eagletrt/hv-bms-cellboard-sw/README.md

 ```

 > [!TIP]
-> When cloning with GIT SSH is recommended but it first need to be configured correctly
+> When cloning with GIT SSH is recommended, but it first need to be configured correctly. \
 > To do this look for any guide on the internet, you should be able to do that right? (*sorry (;_;)*)

 Once you cloned the project go into the root folder and run `make` to build it.